arpcard/rgi/README.rst

                                   run multiple prodigal jobs simultaneously for contigs in a fasta file

-Running RGI with Genome or Assembly DNA Sequences
+Running RGI main with Genome or Assembly DNA Sequences
 --------------------------------------------------------

 Examples use local database, exclude "--local" flag to use a system wide reference database.